aws-samples/aws-batch-comp-infrastructure-sample/README.md

 1. Setup:

     a.
-Setting capacity in EC2 for the cluster
+Setting capacity for the cluster in [EC2](https://aws.amazon.com/ec2/).

     b.
-Setting the desired number of workers in ECS
+Setting the desired number of workers in [ECS](https://aws.amazon.com/ecs/).

-2. Run: submitting a solve job to the SQS queue by specifying the s3 location of the problem and the desired number of workers.
+2. Run: submitting a solve job to the SQS queue by specifying the S3 location of the problem and the desired number of workers.
 3. Cleanup: setting the capacity in EC2 for the cluster back to zero.

 After setup, you should be able to run any number of solve jobs before cleaning up.